-Source: Maps provided by The National Key Centre for Social Applications of GIS, University of Adelaide, using the Accessibility/Remoteness Index of Australia as described in Department of Health and Aged Care, Occasional Papers Series No. 6
+Source: Maps provided by The National Key Centre for Social Applications of GIS, University of Adelaide, using the Accessibility/Remoteness Index of Australia as described in Department of Health and Aged Care, Occasional Papers Series No. 6 various topics, as boundaries also change over time, and comparability is lost.
+Obviously, the availability of a common set of boundaries over time would assist in making the datasets comparable, but this is not always possible.

-Map 2.2 Accessibility/Remoteness Index of Australia (ARIA), for SLAs in Queensland, 1996
+Map 2.2 Accessibility/Remoteness Index of Australia (ARIA), for SLAs in the Northern Territory, 1996